G90SG/Ruby-Minutes-to-Hours/README.md

 # Ruby-Minutes-to-Hours
-create a program to obtain a number of minutes from the user and advise how many hours and how many minutes it is.
+Create a program to obtain a number of minutes from the user and advise how many hours and how many minutes it is.